 Formalists back then insisted on art as an object and a practice all its own.
 Others had pushed art into earthworks, politics, and performance.
 A resurgence of painterly expression from Europe was on the horizon.
 In all these ways, art sought to combine public gestures and conceptual rigor.
 The curator of "Pictures," Douglas Crimp, saw instead the power of images.
 "After being particularly interested in conceptual art, performance art, and so on in the early '70s, suddenly I was seeing people making pictures, and that was something new."

 It was also a rebuke.
 With Goldstein, a graduate of the California Institute of the Arts, it was a rebuke to the New York scene.
 His clips of light slowly crossing a table knife or leaves falling on an empty chair echo Hollis Frampton's shot of a lemon, a six-hour movie by Michael Snow that may at first seem more like an eternity, and the still longer underground film of the Empire State Building by Andy Warhol, and indeed Warhol's last decade corresponded with the Pictures generation.
-Goldstein's films ran only a couple of minutes, though, and his moving pictures moved.
+Goldstein's films ran only a couple of minutes, though, unlike Warhol's Empire, and his moving pictures moved.
 He seemed to care whether one enjoyed simple things.
 As for whether one called them art films or even art, he hardly seemed to notice.

 They also rebuked what Rosalind Krauss in 1981 would call "The Originality of the Avant-Garde."
 With Levine and Sherman, that rebuke has feminist implications.
 Women might still find themselves trapped on camera.
 By staging or rephotographing the image, however, they could claim the images for themselves.
 The images might date to the 1930s—or just look that way.
 Either way, they put a stop to Modernism's history.